 The Chloe Center for the Critical Study of Racism, Immigration, and Colonialism replaces “Citizenship” with “Colonialism” in RIC’s original name.
 This change represents an important expansion of the program’s intellectual emphasis.
 It pushes The Chloe Center beyond our earlier reliance on the administrative and comparative vocabulary of the nation-state.
 At the same time, the term allows RIC’s previous comparative questions on migration and peoplehood to be maintained.
 Most critically, emphasizing colonialism investigates the transnational and imperial forces arrayed against those communities and political identities either uninterested or prohibited from particular processes of national belonging, including Indigenous polities across the globe.

-With the launch of the Chloe Center in 2024, Stuart Schrader has become the new director, supported intellectually and practically by Sheharyar Imran and undergraduate fellow Natalie Wang, and the Center has expanded its faculty advisory board, with members now from Africana Studies, Anthropology, English, History, Political Science, and Sociology.
+With the launch of the Chloe Center in 2024, Stuart Schrader has become the new director, supported intellectually and practically by Sheharyar Imran and undergraduate fellow Natalie Wang, and the Center has expanded its faculty advisory board, with members now from Anthropology, Classics, English, History, Political Science, and Sociology.
 Further growth is planned.
+In Fall 2024, graduate fellows Ronay Bakan and April Ma joined the Center.

 The future of the Chloe Center is bright.
 Planned programming includes continuing and expanding RIC’s robust roster of activities and co-sponsored events, including graduate professionalization and methodology workshops; a dissertation-writing workshop; research and travel grants and fellowships; exhibitions; film-screenings; public panels and symposia; distinguished speaker grants; publications; courses and events at the Hopkins Bloomberg Center in Washington, DC; and more.